🎁 Limited Deal: Get 20% off your first service and earn 40% for every referral.

 Tip: If an addback isn’t clearly documented or seems subjective, it’s better to leave it out—or be ready to defend it thoroughly.

-How Addbacks Affect Valuation
+How Addbacks in a QofE Report Affect Valuation

 Let’s say a company reports SDE of $300,000.
 After justified addbacks—such as removing $50,000 of one-time legal fees and adjusting the owner’s inflated salary—normalized SDE increases to $400,000.